PayFiber/WooCommerce-Rave-Payment-Gateway/readme.md

-# WooCommerce Rave Payment Gateway
+# WooCommerce Payfiber Payment Gateway

  - **Contributors:** bosunolanrewaju, iolufemi
- - **Tags:** rave, woocommerce, payment gateway, bank account, credit card, debit card, nigeria, kenya, international, mastercard, visa
+ - **Tags:** payfiber, woocommerce, payment gateway, bank account, credit card, debit card, nigeria, kenya, international, mastercard, visa
  - **Requires at least:** 4.4
  - **Tested up to:** 4.6
  - **Stable tag:** 1.0.0
  - **License:** MIT - see below

-Take payments on your store using Rave.
+Take payments on your store using Payfiber.

 ## Description

-Accept Credit card, Debit card and Bank account payment directly on your store with the Rave payment gateway for WooCommerce.
+Accept Credit card, Debit card and Bank account payment directly on your store with the Payfiber payment gateway for WooCommerce.

 #### Take Credit card payments easily and directly on your store

-Signup for an account [here](https://rave.flutterwave.com)
+Signup for an account [here](https://payfiber.com)

-Rave is available in:
+Payfiber is available in:

 * __Nigeria__
 * __Ghana__